The VMC survey -- LIV. The internal kinematics of the LMC with new VISTA observations: Comparison with dynamical models

-The simulations were run in a cartesian coordinate system where the origin is the location of the Milky Way at present and mock observations were generated in the frame of reference of the Sun.
+The simulations were run in a Cartesian coordinate system where the origin is the location of the MW at present and mock observations were generated on the final snapshot, with the LMC in its present-day location, in the frame of reference of the Sun.
 These mock observations include information on the 3D phase space, as distances to individual particles can be directly estimated from the simulation, unlike in actual observations.
-As done for the VMC observations (see section \ref{sec:int_kinematics}), a de-projection from the sky plane to the LMC disk plane was performed on the mock data.
+As done for the VMC observations (see section \ref{sec:int_kinematics}), a de-projection from the sky plane to the LMC disc plane was performed on the mock data.
 The residual proper motion was derived using the same procedure as detailed in \ref{sec:residualPM}.
 However, the rotation curve was produced using the rigid potential of the LMC described in section \ref{sec:Dynamical_models_intro}, since the simulation was run with the same potential.